 This Middle Eastern super-green, known as Jew's mallow or Egyptian spinach, has a high vitamin and mineral content.
 This “food of kings” dates back to the time of the pharaohs, when an Egyptian king drank it in soup to recover from an illness.
 Today, it’s one of the most widely eaten vegetables in Egypt.
+In the Philippines, it is called "saluyot" and is widely grown for the leaves.

 - Warm season annual